covid19datahub/COVID19/index.md

 ## Data transparency

-The data acquisition pipeline is 100% open source.
+The data acquisition pipeline is open source.
 All the code used to generate the data files can be found at our [GitHub repository](https://github.com/covid19datahub/COVID19/).
 In principle, one can use the function `covid19` from the repository to generate the same data we provide at the [download centre](/articles/data.html#latest-data).
 However, this takes between 1-2 hours, so that downloading the pre-computed files is typically more convenient.
-[Here](/reference/index.html) we provide the full list of data sources from which the data are pulled from.
+[Here](/reference/index.html) we provide the full list of data sources from which the data are pulled.

 ## Research reproducibility